CACH LLC Is Suing Me in Illinois — What Do I Do?

 CACH is well known for filing on accounts that are right at the edge of the limitations period.
 Combined with the bankruptcy delay, the SOL defense is one of the most realistic outcomes in many Illinois CACH cases.
 Calculate your dates carefully from the date of your last payment, look at your old credit reports if you cannot remember, and raise the SOL defense in your Answer if it applies.

-Most credit card agreements contain a clause requiring binding arbitration administered by AAA or JAMS.
-When CACH bought your account, it bought it subject to whatever terms were in the original cardholder agreement — which means the arbitration clause may now belong to whoever is currently prosecuting the case in CACH’s name.
+Many credit card agreements contain a clause requiring binding arbitration administered by AAA or JAMS.
+If CACH or a successor plaintiff claims rights under the original cardholder agreement, the arbitration clause may be relevant too.

 What Should I Put in My Answer to CACH LLC?

-The affirmative defenses to consider in an Illinois CACH Answer include lack of standing or chain of title (the plaintiff cannot prove ownership through the SquareTwo bankruptcy under Illinois Supreme Court Rule 280); failure to attach required documentation under Rule 280.2; statute of limitations under 735 ILCS 5/13-205; failure to state a claim; account stated cannot be established; arbitration clause; lack of Illinois Collection Agency Act licensure under 225 ILCS 425/8 (which voids the claim entirely if applicable); and — uniquely in CACH cases — failure to plead and prove proper bankruptcy-court authority to prosecute the claim.
+The affirmative defenses to consider in an Illinois CACH Answer may include lack of standing or chain of title; failure to attach or plead required documentation under Rule 280.2; statute of limitations under 735 ILCS 5/13-205; failure to state a claim; account stated cannot be established; arbitration clause; Illinois Collection Agency Act licensure issues under 225 ILCS 425/8 if supported; and failure to plead or prove proper bankruptcy-court authority to prosecute the claim.

-What you should never do: do not admit you owe the debt.
+What you should never do: do not admit you owe the debt if you do not know that is true.
 Do not call the plaintiff’s collection counsel trying to "explain your situation."
-Do not promise to pay.
+Do not promise to pay before checking your deadline and defenses.
 Do not ignore the lawsuit.
 The 30-day clock is unforgiving.

 Illinois Consumer Protection Laws That Help You

-The Illinois Collection Agency Act, codified at 225 ILCS 425, requires every collection agency operating in Illinois to be licensed by the Illinois Department of Financial and Professional Regulation.
-Section 425/8 makes unlicensed collection a complete defense — a judgment obtained by an unlicensed collector is void.
-This applies to out-of-state debt buyers, including bankruptcy-successor entities operating in Illinois courts.
-Always check whether the plaintiff (or its specific Illinois collection counsel) holds current Illinois licensure.
+The Illinois Collection Agency Act, codified at 225 ILCS 425, requires certain collection agencies operating in Illinois to be licensed by the Illinois Department of Financial and Professional Regulation.
+Section 425/8 can create a licensing issue when a required license is missing.
+Always check whether the plaintiff and any relevant collector match a current Illinois license before relying on this issue.

-Illinois Supreme Court Rule 280 functions as a powerful consumer protection mechanism.
-It requires debt buyers to disclose every fact necessary to prove their claim on the face of the complaint — original creditor, charge-off balance, all assignment dates, itemized fees.
-In a CACH case, the assignment dates have to bridge the bankruptcy.
-Failure to comply supports dismissal under Rule 280.4.
+Illinois Supreme Court Rule 280 requires debt buyers to disclose information needed to understand the claim on the face of the complaint — original creditor, charge-off balance, assignment dates, itemized fees, and related details.
+In a CACH case, the assignment dates may need to bridge the bankruptcy.
+Failure to comply may support dismissal with leave to amend under Rule 280.4.

-In addition, the federal Fair Debt Collection Practices Act applies to CACH and any successor entity acting as a debt collector.
-The FDCPA prohibits false statements, misrepresentations of the amount or character of the debt, and abusive collection tactics — including filing suit without proper standing or on time-barred debt.
-FDCPA violations entitle you to up to $1,000 in statutory damages plus attorney’s fees in federal court.
+In addition, the federal Fair Debt Collection Practices Act may apply to CACH or a successor entity acting as a debt collector.
+The FDCPA prohibits false statements, misrepresentations of the amount or character of the debt, and abusive collection tactics.
+FDCPA remedies depend on the facts and should be evaluated carefully.

 What Happens After I File My Answer?

-After you file your Answer with the Illinois Circuit Court clerk and serve a copy on the plaintiff’s attorney, the case enters discovery.
+After you file your Answer with the Illinois Circuit Court clerk and serve a copy on the plaintiff’s attorney, the case may enter discovery.
 Discovery is the formal process by which each side requests documents and information from the other.

-If the case does not settle, it proceeds to a court date.
+If the case does not settle or dismiss, it proceeds to a court date.
 For amounts under $10,000, the case may be heard in Illinois small claims procedure where rules are simplified.
 For amounts above $10,000, the case follows full Illinois Code of Civil Procedure.

 How Answered Helps You Fight CACH LLC in Illinois

 Answered is a self-help legal platform built specifically for pro se defendants in consumer debt collection lawsuits.
-The Illinois playbook was reviewed by an Illinois-licensed consumer-rights attorney and is built around the specific statutes and rules that govern CACH cases — Illinois Supreme Court Rule 280, 225 ILCS 425/8, and 735 ILCS 5/13-205.
+For Illinois CACH cases, the workflow is built around issues such as Illinois Supreme Court Rule 280, 225 ILCS 425/8, 735 ILCS 5/13-205, bankruptcy chain-of-title review, and deadline preservation.
+It is not a law firm and does not provide individualized legal advice.

-When you upload your summons and complaint, Answered does the following: it extracts the key dates including your service date and your 30-day Answer deadline; it scans for the procedural defects most commonly found in CACH pleadings, including missing chain-of-title documents, defective Rule 280 disclosures, missing bankruptcy-era transfer authorizations, and missing post-charge-off itemization; it identifies whether your debt may be time-barred under the five-year SOL of 735 ILCS 5/13-205; it checks whether an arbitration clause is likely available; it checks for ICAA licensure issues under 225 ILCS 425/8; and it generates a court-ready Answer with the affirmative defenses that apply to your case, including CACH-specific bankruptcy chain-of-title language.
+When you upload your summons and complaint, Answered helps organize key dates including your service date and estimated 30-day Answer deadline; scans for issues commonly found in CACH pleadings, including missing chain-of-title documents, Rule 280 disclosure gaps, missing bankruptcy-era transfer authorizations, and missing post-charge-off itemization; identifies whether your debt may be time-barred under the five-year SOL of 735 ILCS 5/13-205; flags whether an arbitration clause may be available; and helps generate a filing-formatted Answer using the facts you confirm.

 This product exists because the founder, John DiSalle, was sued by a debt buyer, researched his own defense end-to-end and built Answered from that experience so other Illinois defendants do not have to assemble it from scratch.